 Who We Treat

-We specialize in helping young men between the ages of 14-18 who are struggling with substance use and behavior issues.
+We specialize in helping young men between the ages of 14-18 who are struggling with mental health and behavior issues.
 Our goal is to provide a safe and supportive environment where these young men can receive the treatment and support they need to overcome their challenges and develop the skills and habits necessary for a successful and fulfilling life.

 We offer a comprehensive and highly individualized approach to treatment that takes into account each young man’s unique needs, challenges, and strengths.
-Whether a young man is struggling with addiction, depression, anxiety, or other mental health issues, we are here to help.
+Whether a young man is struggling with depression, anxiety, or behavior issues, we are here to help.

-Building Bridges utilizes evidence-based therapies and treatments, including individual and group therapy, behavioral therapy, and addiction treatment.
+Building Bridges utilizes evidence-based therapies and treatments, including individual and group therapy, behavioral therapy, and a wide variety of therapeutic approaches.
 We also offer educational and recreational activities that help our residents develop new skills, interests, and friendships.
 In addition, we work closely with families and support systems to ensure that the young men in our care have the best possible chance of success.

-If you or someone you know is a young man between the ages of 14-18 who is struggling with substance use and behavior issues, we encourage you to reach out to us.
+If you or someone you know is a young man between the ages of 14-18 who is struggling with mental health or behavior issues, we encourage you to reach out to us.
 We are here to help, and we believe that with the right support and guidance, anyone can overcome these challenges and build a better life.

 Anxiety and Depression